GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

   Cloud Storage FUSE does not have permission to access the file system.
 Please double check your container user and fsGroup.
 Make sure you pass `uid` and `gid` flags correctly.
 See [Cloud Storage FUSE Mount Flags](#cloud-storage-fuse-mount-flags) for more details.

+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Unauthenticated desc = failed to prepare storage service: storage service manager failed to setup service: timed out waiting for the condition`

+  After you follow the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to configure the Kubernetes service account, it usually takes a few minutes for the credentials being propagated.
+Whenever the credentials are propagated into the Kubernetes cluster, this warning will disappear, and your Pod scheduling should continue.
+If you still see this warning after 5 minutes, please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
+Make sure your workload Pod is using the Kubernetes service account.

-- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = failed to get GCS bucket "xxx": googleapi: Error 403: Caller does not have storage.buckets.get access to the Google Cloud Storage bucket.
+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Unauthenticated desc = failed to get GCS bucket "xxx": googleapi: Error 403: Caller does not have storage.buckets.get access to the Google Cloud Storage bucket.
 Permission 'storage.buckets.get' denied on resource (or it may not exist)., forbidden`

   Please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
 Make sure your workload Pod is using the Kubernetes service account.

-- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = failed to get GCS bucket "xxx": googleapi: Error 400: Invalid bucket name: 'xxx', invalid`
+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = NotFound desc = failed to get GCS bucket "xxx": storage: bucket doesn't exist`

   The Cloud Storage bucket does not exist.
 Make sure the Cloud Storage bucket is created, and the Cloud Storage bucket name is specified correctly.

+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = InvalidArgument desc = failed to get GCS bucket "xxx": googleapi: Error 400: Invalid bucket name: 'xxx', invalid`

+  The Cloud Storage bucket name is invalid.
+Make sure the Cloud Storage bucket is created, and the Cloud Storage bucket name is specified correctly.

-- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = failed to find the sidecar container in Pod spec`
+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = InvalidArgument desc = failed to find the sidecar container in Pod spec`

   The Cloud Storage FUSE sidecar container was not injected.
 Please check the Pod annotation `gke-gcsfuse/volumes: "true"` is set correctly.

-- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = the sidecar container failed with error: Incorrect Usage. flag provided but not defined: -xxx`
+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = InvalidArgument desc = the sidecar container failed with error: Incorrect Usage. flag provided but not defined: -xxx`

   Invalid mount flags are passed to Cloud Storage FUSE.
 Please check [Cloud Storage FUSE Mount Flags](#cloud-storage-fuse-mount-flags) for more details.

-- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = failed to prepare storage service: rpc error: code = Internal desc = storage service manager failed to setup service: timed out waiting for the condition`

-  After you follow the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to configure the Kubernetes service account, it usually takes a few minutes for the credentials being propagated.
-Whenever the credentials are propagated into the Kubernetes cluster, this warning will disappear, and your Pod scheduling should continue.
-If you still see this warning after 5 minutes, please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
-Make sure your workload Pod is using the Kubernetes service account.

 ## Limitations